 The camera will focus on the face, which will cause frames around it to turn green.

 When you are ready to shoot, press the shutter button all the way down.

-• The following functions cannot be used together with the Make-up Mode.
-Continuous Shutter, Triple Self-timer, Face Detection, Some BEST SHOT scenes
+The following functions cannot be used together with the Make-up Mode.
+Continuous Shutter, Triple Self-timer, Face Detection, Landscape Mode, some BEST SHOT scenes